Prefabricated home: United Kingdom

-In the United Kingdom, the word "prefab" is often associated with a specific type of prefabricated house built in large numbers after the Second World War, such as Airey houses, as a temporary replacement for housing that had been destroyed by bombs, particularly in London.
+In the United Kingdom, the word "prefab" is often associated with specific types of prefabricated single or two story homes built in large numbers after World War II, such as Airey houses, as a temporary replacement for housing that had been destroyed by bombs, particularly in London.
+More than 156,000 prefabricated homes were built between 1945 and 1948.
+Prefabs were also built in World War I, such as the still-occupied houses in Austin Village, Birmingham.

-Despite the intention that these dwellings would be a strictly temporary measure, many remained inhabited for years and even decades after the end of the war.
-A small number are still in use in the 21st century, but more and more are being demolished.
-In 2011 it was announced that Britain’s largest remaining prefab estate of 187 homes in Lewisham, South-East London, is to be redeveloped except for six homes.
+Despite the intention that these dwellings would be a temporary measure, many remained inhabited many decades after the end of World War II.
+A small number are still in use in the 21st century, but others are being demolished.
+In 2011 it was announced that Britain’s largest remaining prefab estate of 187 homes in Lewisham, South-East London, was to be redeveloped except for six homes.